 Most guests do not need to take much into Walt Disney World parks.
 The only exceptions being if you have either a medical problem or traveling with a baby/toddler.

-If there are items you must take, but do not wish to carry lockers are available near the entrance at each park.
+If there are items you must take but do not wish to carry, lockers are available near each park entrance.
 All lockers are subject to availability and come with the following daily charge:

 - Small $10 a day (12″ x 10″ x 17″)

 - Large $12 a day (15.5″ x 13″ x 17″)

 - Jumbo (Magic Kingdom park and Epcot only) $15 a day (17″ x 22″ x 26″)